YoloNomy/YoloNomy.github.io/_codes/meca/Kepler.md

 $$ \dot{u_\theta} = \frac{\text{d} \theta}{\text{d} t} \frac{ \text{d}\vec{u_\theta}}{\text{d} \theta } = -\dot{\theta} \vec{u_r}  $$

-Now that we know how to go back and forth between cartesian and polar coordinates, we can look at the relevant quantity for kinematics, that is position, velocity and acceleration.
+Now that we know how to go back and forth between cartesian and polar coordinates, we can look at the relevant quantity for kinematics, that are position, velocity and acceleration.
 The position vector is simply given by

 $$ \vec{r} = r \vec{u_r} $$